Lighthouses Near Camden

 - The second is the Breakwater Lighthouse, 8 miles south from Camden, in Rockland.
 There is an amazing walk in the middle of the water on a 7/8-mile-long breakwater.
 The lighthouse is at the end of it.

 - The third is the Owl’s Head Lighthouse, 14 miles south of Camden, in Owl’s Head.
 A beautiful short walk on the edge of the ocean from the parking lot brings you to the wonderful location where the lighthouse is.
 The view from the top of the little hill where the lighthouse is located is breathtaking.

 - The fourth is the Marshall Point Lighthouse, 26 miles south of Camden, in Port Clyde.
-It became recently very well known with the movie Forrest Gump, as this is the location where Tom Hanks non-ending run finally ends.
+It became very well-known with the movie Forrest Gump, as this is the location where Tom Hanks’ unending run finally ends.
 Apart from this, the beauty of the location and the originality of the lighthouse are really unique.
 There is also a small, but very interesting museum.